 I send this out before anything else: I am a fan of automation that supports people, not replaces them.
-There is always a justification to keep an engaged, loyal and hard-working person in the team.
-Automation is pursued in order to free up the time of great minds to build great things and not succumb in manual labor without much value.
+There is always a justification to keep an engaged, loyal, and hard-working person on the team.
+Automation is pursued in order to free up the time of great minds to build great things and not succumb to manual labor without much value.

 Timeline on an automation attempt versus manual labor

 That new person analyses a task and directly thinks of a way to automate the activity with the same output just without the manual effort that was previously required.
-Of course not everything can be automated, but a lot of things that are done in a particular frequency are subject to automation.
-That could, for instance, be a weekly, monthly, quarterly or annual report generation.
+Of course, not everything can be automated, but a lot of things that are done at a particular frequency are subject to automation.
+That could, for instance, be a weekly, monthly, quarterly, or annual report generation.

 Automation is at first significantly harder than just working the task off your desk.
 Yet, once the automation development has been completed and tested, it will no longer require manual labor to be produced.
 Here’s an example chart to demonstrate when the ROI kicks in:

-At first the manual workers will not believe why the automation is so difficult to create.
-Then later, they realize that it will work out and it will make their whole work effort redundant as this particular task will never need to get carried out by a person again and in addition to that making time to let the staff tackle more challenging goals.
+At first, manual workers will not believe why automation is so difficult to create.
+Then later, they realize that it will work out and it will make their whole work effort redundant as this particular task will never need to get carried out by a person again in addition to that making time to let the staff tackle more challenging goals.

-Automation was never meant to replace anybody.
-It’s objective is to let people be more productive and work on creative problem solving rather than being stuck with data input/output tasks.
+Workload automation was never meant to replace anybody.
+Its objective is to let people be more productive and work on creative problem-solving rather than being stuck with data input/output tasks.